-If your bathroom has a wooden floor, painting it is a really creative way to make the space feel brand new.
+If your bathroom has a wooden floor, painting or staining it is a really creative way to make the space feel brand new.
 Your biggest expense will be time as you wait for coats to dry!
 Give your floorboards a quick sanding down and wash before you start painting.

 You'll need to get specific wood paint for this job - it's more durable and less slippery - and you'll need two or three coats of it.
 Dark colours will make the bathroom feel cosy whilst light will make it feel bigger.
 Don't be afraid to use two tones across opposing boards either.

 Pro tip: Sanding back the top coat will give your space a more rustic feel.

 Instead of trying to renovate the entire space, focus on improving one wall in such a way that it steals focus from the rest of the room.
 You can do this simply and cheaply with wallpaper.
 This is a great solution for a quick revamp if you don't want to paint the whole room or don't have a lot of money to make big changes.

 You can cover one small wall for about £30.
 For a striking bathroom wallpaper idea - think dramatic florals - this will create a focus point for the eye, taking attention away from the rest of the space.

 Pro tip: You can get special bathroom wallpaper - designed to be stickier and stronger - perfect if you're concerned about damp and steam.

 If it's hard to make any major changes with your limited budget, then a quick and inexpensive solution is often to accessorise.
 Raid supermarkets for small, cheap additions you can pad out your space with.

 So think soap dispensers, cute ornamental features, air fresheners, mini-makeup mirrors, toothbrush holders, a selection of the best candles and brushes.
 This is a great way to add quirky personality to your bathroom without spending a lot of money.